greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/install_gpdb.html.md

 ## <a id="topic_dj4_ssr_cmb"></a>\(Optional\) Installing to a Non-Default Directory

-On RHEL/CentOS systems, you can use the `rpm` command with the `--prefix` option to install Greenplum Database to a non-default directory \(instead of under `/usr/local`\).
+On RHEL systems, you can use the `rpm` command with the `--prefix` option to install Greenplum Database to a non-default directory \(instead of under `/usr/local`\).
 Note, however, that using `rpm` does not automatically install Greenplum Database dependencies; you must manually install dependencies to each host system.

 Follow these instructions to install Greenplum Database to a specific directory.

 > **Important** You require sudo or root user access to install from a pre-built RPM file.

 1. Download and copy the Greenplum Database package to the `gpadmin` user's home directory on the coordinator, standby coordinator, and every segment host machine.
-The distribution file name has the format `greenplum-db-<version>-<platform>.rpm` for RHEL systems, or `greenplum-db-<version>-<platform>.deb` for Ubuntu systems, where `<platform>` is similar to `rhel8-x86_64` \(Red Hat 8 64-bit\).
+The distribution file name has the format `greenplum-db-<version>-rhel8-x86_64.rpm` for RHEL/Oracle/Rocky Linux systems.
 2. Manually install the Greenplum Database dependencies to each host system:

     ```